eosiosg/blog/SystemContract-2.md

 1. Decrease refunding amount from voter's `staked` column of `voter` table.
 2. Update `totals_tbl` table and update resource limits for the account.
+3. Create refund request.
+    * Update `refunds` table with unstaked amount
-3. Create refund request, note that if user undelegate many times within a short period of time, the last undelegating time will be recorded (used for calculating the available refunding time).
+    * If user undelegate many times within a short period of time, the last undelegating time will be recorded (this time will be used for calculating the available refunding time).
     ```cpp
        void system_contract::undelegatebw( account_name from, account_name receiver,
                                        asset unstake_net_quantity, asset unstake_cpu_quantity )